merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 ## Anvi'o Slack [non-technical]

 For those of us who are into IM-ing (that's instant messaging for those who are not up on their old school internet slang), join our Slack channel (you will need to install the program [Slack](https://slack.com) if you don't have it already).
 It is pretty effective for real-time conversations.
-Although Slack is not archived, and discussions in Slack will not be accessible to public.
+However, Slack is not archived, and discussions in Slack will not be accessible to the public.
 Click the button below to get your invitation:

 {% include _join-anvio-slack.html %}